yongqian10/py2crtos/README.md

 - 🚀 **Quick start**: Due to its expressiveness, you can create and deploy a production-ready rtos app from scratch with very few lines of concise, consistent, declarative code.
 - 😌 **No boilerplate**: By abstracting away complex c features, there is less boilerplate code.
 That means less code to maintain and understand!
 It also means easier upgrades.
 - 🔓 **No lock-in**: You can deploy the Twin app to open-source rtos like FreeRtos and Zephr.
 There is no lock-in into specific providers; you have full control over the code (and can actually check it out in .twin/ dir if you are interested ).
--    **High-level debug**: Set your rules and let Twin held them for you, we support constraint such as timing and shared memory reference check.
+-    **High-level debug**: Set your rules and let Twin held them for you, Twin support constraint such as timing and shared memory reference check.

 ### Features
  🔒 Command based tasks definition, 🖇️ Timing and shared memory validation, 🚀 Development with tasks overview, ⚙ ️All Python3